How Car Accident Tort Settlements Work in Ontario

 She comes to a law firm wondering what her legal options are and what the process for filing a claim is.

-As mentioned in an earlier article, claims for motor vehicle accidents can fall either into the accident benefit (AB) category or the tort claim, or both.
+As mentioned in an earlier article, claims for car vehicle accidents can fall either into the accident benefit (AB) category or the tort claim, or both.
 Because of Ontario’s driver insurance scheme, everyone is entitled to some basic accident benefits through their own auto insurer.

 Accident benefits and tort claims settlements in Ontario are often claimed together.
 In Mrs. A’s case, she and her family are rightly concerned that there will be some long-lasting limitations as a result of her accident.

 The first step in dealing with the insurance company involves reviewing the insurance contract to see what extent of benefits may be available to Mrs. A, and also making the proper filings to receive all reasonably necessary accident benefits to which she is entitled.
 If successful, she will receive compensation for “reasonable and necessary” medical treatment and rehabilitation costs, help with care as well as some basic benefits for compensation of lost income.
 Most accident benefits policies only cover up to $400/week in in income replacement benefits which is why it is important to have an experienced lawyer to help you recovery any shortfall in lost income and future losses by pursuing your rights for all losses through a tort claim against the at fault motorist.

 During this process, the insurance company and the law firm will work on getting records and assessments on the state of the injury and damages claimed.
 Let’s say that the medical records and expert assessments indicate that Mrs. A will suffer from difficulties with mobility due to the injuries to her leg and is diagnosed with chronic pain.
 After these assessments, the insurance company will pay out benefits which are commensurate to these injuries and her need for ongoing care.